As a school we use the Jigsaw scheme of learning for PSHE.

 The whole school works on the same Puzzle at the same time, meaning that each Puzzle can be launched with a whole-school assembly and learning can be celebrated by the whole school in a meaningful way.

-We are aware that some of our children have seen the extensive news coverage about the events in America and resulting protests around the world.
+We are aware that some of our children have seen the extensive news coverage about the events regarding the Black Lives Matter movement.
 At SS Peter and Paul Catholic Primary School, we teach the children that we are made in the image and likeness of God; that everyone should be treated with dignity and respect – and this does not depend on the colour of a person’s skin.
 You may wish to discuss some of the issues raised in the media with your child.